Conservatism principle of accounting

 Introduction to the concept

 Generally accepted accounting principles (GAAPs) are laid down across accounting areas to ensure an accurate and consistent recording of financial transactions.
-Among these, one important and basic principle is the conservatism principle (also referred to as prudence concept of accounting).
-This principle states that the business entities must record all likely expenses and liabilities, whereas revenues and assets should only be recorded when there is a certainty that they will materialize.
+Among these, one important and basic principle is the conservatism principle (also referred to as the prudence concept of accounting).
+This principle states that business entities must record all likely expenses and liabilities, whereas revenues and assets should only be recorded when there is a certainty that they will materialize.

 Examples of conservatism concept